Need Help? Give us a call.

-Before we tackle how to apply for an Employer Identification Number, let’s take a moment to discuss why you might need one and how to know if you’re eligible to get one.
+Before we tackle how to apply for an employer identification number, let’s take a moment to discuss why you might need one and how to know if you’re eligible to get one.

+Certain specific types of organizational structures also require an EIN.
 If your organization is defined as any of the following types, you’ll need to apply for an EIN regardless of whether you have employees:

 If you’re still not sure if you need an EIN, check out this guide from the IRS to help you determine whether you should apply.

 Keep in mind that even if the IRS doesn’t require you to get an EIN, U.S.-based businesses have the option to apply for one.
 And getting an EIN comes with several benefits.
 Having an EIN number allows you to separate your business and personal finances and easily apply for business credit, open a business bank account, and work with suppliers without having to use your personal SSN.

 If you need an EIN, you can apply for one through the IRS.
 Ideally, you should apply for your EIN when you first launch your business, but you might also be applying in time for tax season or to submit a business loan application.
 The application process is free through the IRS, so be wary of companies who charge you to apply for an EIN on your behalf.